Eligibility – who can have one?

 Use the Blue Badge eligibility tool to see if you meet the criteria for a Blue Badge.

-'Mental disorder' means a mental illness, a personality disorder or a learning disability.
+'Mental disorder' is a legal term we have to use that means a mental illness, a personality disorder or a learning disability.
 For example, children with autism or Down's Syndrome may be eligible for a Blue Badge.

 To meet the eligibility criteria for a Blue Badge the applicant must: